× Home

 Introduction

 This is not a list of what I want you to think the very best is.
 And by all means, it is not in alphabetical order.
 It's not fully inclusive of all my favourite music either.
 Taste is taste, and everyone is entitled to their own.
 This is only me trying to share impressions, feelings and anecdotes.
-Inspiration – under the influence of some cognac - sometimes allows me to do so.
-Eric Clapton, for example, may not number in this list, but that doesn’t mean that his music isn't one of my many pleasures, as well as many other artists' music throughout time, not only to do with the “Western” tradition, but also those who we don’t yet know so well, and are not yet appreciated in the UK.
-Believe you me, over the years, I have listened to a lot of music, but I probably have many heroes still to marry.
-This page is only a lessened account of my life-long joyful listening.
+Inspiration – under the influence of some cognac – sometimes allows me to do so.
+Eric Clapton, for example, may not be on this list, but that doesn’t mean his music isn’t one of my many pleasures, as well as the music of many other artists throughout time, not only from the “Western” tradition, but also those who are not yet well-known and appreciated in the UK.
+Believe me, over the years I have listened to a lot of music, but I probably still have many heroes to discover.
+This page is only a brief account of my lifelong joyful listening.
 I hope you’ll enjoy reading it.

 Jeff Beck